alphagov/re-team-manual/source/documentation/prometheus-for-gds-paas/architecture/decisions/0006-deploying-prometheus-to-private-networks-in-aws.md

 our [service broker][] to generate file_sd_configs which prometheus then uses to scrape PaaS apps over the public internet.

-This approach won't work for non-PaaS teams, because it's based on an assumption – that every app is directly routable from the public internet – that doesn't hold in non-PaaS environments.
+This approach will not work for non-PaaS teams, because it's based on an assumption – that every app is directly routable from the public internet – that does not hold in non-PaaS environments.
 Instead, apps live on private networks and public access is controlled by firewalls and load balancers.